jpswade/jpswade.github.io/_posts/2024/2024-12-24-look-after-your-health.md

 pause, reassess, and make necessary changes.
 For me, this ultimately led to leaving a role that no longer aligned with my values.

+> "It is better to be at the bottom of a ladder you want to climb then half way up one you don't"
+> - Tim Canterbury, The Office

-There's a saying that if you're ambitious but often relieved not to be in your boss's shoes, it might be time to reassess your direction.
-I didn't want his job - I wasn't willing to compromise my values, nor was I willing to sacrifice my health or family life the way he had.
+The more I thought about it, the more I realised that I was climbing the wrong ladder - I wasn't willing to compromise my values, nor was I willing to sacrifice my health or family life the way my boss had to get to his position for a company and industry that I didn't believe in.
 This situation was in direct conflict with who I am.
 Living each day in denial, stuck in a role that clashed with my core values, was creating immense stress.

 To avoid burnout in the future, I've learned to: